Please select the country or location you would like to see content from.

 Strengthening the shoulder muscles is the key to a stable shoulder joint, especially the rotator cuff muscles, four strapping muscles that attach the ball to the socket part of your shoulder joint.
 Make sure any upper body workouts are balanced – if you are strong at lifting in front of you, such as doing weighted biceps curls, make sure you work out the opposing muscle group, like the triceps and the muscles around the shoulder blade at the back.

 Make sure you address flexibility.
-This can be as simple as changing position if you are working at your desk all day and doing some big arm swings, to ensuring that at the end of any work-out you stretch out the muscles in isometric (long-held) positions in every direction.
+This can be as simple as changing position if you are working at your desk all day and doing some WFH stretches such as big arm swings, to ensuring that at the end of any work-out you stretch out the muscles in isometric (long-held) positions in every direction.
+It is also important to have an ergonomic work set-up.

 Working on your core stability is crucial – these are the muscles around your stomach, including your sought-after six-pack but much deeper abdominal ones too, and the meaty muscles on either side of your spine.
 This helps with posture and protects you from many types of injury.
 It allows you to concentrate on sporting technique and ensures you don’t over-exert the shoulder joint.